Skip to Content

 1.)
 Give your employee newsletter a compelling title

-If you are sending out a newsletter, try to hook your employees right away to show why they should want to read your newsletter.
-If you name your newsletter “Weekly Employee Newsletter for December 7th, 2020” then you’ll have much less engagement than if you included more relevant information in the title.
-I bet your team would be much more likely to open something with a title like “3 Things You Need to Know for the Upcoming Holiday Break”.
+You also need to title each email send.
+If you name your newsletter “Weekly Employee Newsletter for May 3rd, 2024” then you’ll have much less engagement than if you included more relevant information in the title.
+All types of team members are much more likely to open something with a title like “3 Things You Need to Know for the Upcoming Long Weekend”.
 The first title gives you very little information.
 The second gives you some semblance of what is going to be included in the message and lets your employees know they should probably open it.
 Remember, just because your employees work for your company, it doesn’t mean they will open a boring looking message.

 2.)
 Use visuals